jvanbockryck/nem-catapult-metadata-proposal/README.md

 If no conversion to non-cryptocurrency is needed, then the role of validator/controller is still needed for the e-token, as this role has the power to block the spending of the e-token.
 This is required for a number of legal reasons (e.g. compliance to a certain security token regulation, fraud, court order, etc.).
-This is a very unpopular role in the current cryptocurrency world, as it is there to take the power away from the tokenholder, but it is a securities reality/requirement today.
+This is a very unpopular role in the current cryptocurrency world, as it is there to take the power away from the token holder, but it is a securities reality/requirement today.